 The tires on your vehicle are safety-critical components and should be routinely checked.
 If a tire is old, has been under-inflated, has been subject to abuse or neglect in storage and use, or shows signs of damage causing a blowout, immediately replacing it is advised.

 Prevent Tire Blowouts

-While tire blowouts are typically unexpected and unpreventable, there are steps that someone can take to protect their vehicle, passengers, and others.
+While blowouts are typically unexpected and unpreventable, there are steps that people can take to protect their vehicle, passengers, and others.

 - Damaged cord

 - Aging tires

 - Visible damages